Indian Economy

 Direct Taxes

-The taxes levied by the central government on incomes and wealth are important direct taxes.
-The important taxes levied on incomes are - corporation tax and income tax.
-Taxes levied on wealth are wealth tax, gift tax etc.
+• The taxes levied by the central government on incomes and wealth are important direct taxes.

 Indirect Taxes

-This type of tax is not paid directly to the authorities and it is actually passed on to the other in the form of increased cost.
-They are levied on goods and services produced or purchased.
-Excise Tax, Sales Tax, VAT, Entertainment Tax are indirect taxes.
+• This type of tax is not paid directly to the authorities, and it is actually passed on to others in the form of increased cost.

-The main forms of indirect taxes are customs and excise duties and sales tax.
-The central government is empowered to levy customs and excise duties (except on alcoholic liquors and narcotics) whereas sales tax is the exclusive jurisdiction of the state governments.
+• The central government is empowered to levy customs and excise duties (except on alcoholic liquors and narcotics), whereas sales tax is the exclusive jurisdiction of the state governments.

 However, the union excise duties form the most significant part of central taxes.
-The major tax revenue sources for states are their shares in union excise duties and income tax, commercial taxes, land revenue, stamp duty, registration fees, state excise duties on alcohol and narcotics etc. Sales tax forms the most important component of commercial taxes.
+The major tax revenue sources for states are their shares in union excise duties and income tax, commercial taxes, land revenue, stamp duty, registration fees, state excise duties on alcohol and narcotics, etc. Sales tax forms the most important component of commercial taxes.

 Progressive Tax